DamilolaAdegunwa/aspnetcore-docker-dev-env/README.md

 ## ASP.NET Core development environment using Docker

-This is a .NET environment ready for developmnet, with the CLI tools and using dotnet-watch for code changes.
+This is an ASP.NET Core environment ready for developmnet, with the CLI tools and using dotnet-watch for code changes.

 It also uses Docker Compose to start the ASP.NET container, along with a container with postgreSQL.